 Generally our white wines should be consumed within approximately 5 years of release.
 Our white wines are fresh, vibrant, and fruity when consumed in the first 2 years.
 From 2 to 5 years, they will develop rich, rounded, honeyed flavours and become more golden in colour.

 Sauvignon Blanc, Viognier, and Chardonnay are all wines that we believe are best consumed in the first 1-3 years from release.
-Riesling, Semillon, Alexandria, and Reserve Chardonnay are wines that will develop in the bottle for up to 5 years and beyond.
+Riesling, Semillon, Alexandria, and Reserve Chardonnay are wines that will develop in the bottle for up to 5 years.
 Decanting is not generally necessary for white wines.
 Serve white wines slightly chilled but not cold.

 LA FRENZ fortified wines